 The opportunity to live in an “attractive historical building” contributed to Wardell’s decision to choose a loft.
 A self-described “city kid from New York,” he grew up in the Bronx.
 Prior to his arrival at Hurley, he was senior vice president and executive director of Saint Vincent Medical Center in New York with responsibility for hospitals in the Brooklyn-Queens region.

-“I believe in 5 to 10 years, Flint’s downtown will come back,” he said.
+“I believe in five to 10 years, Flint’s downtown will come back,” he said.
 “I watched Brooklyn and the Bronx go downhill, and I watched them come back.
 If that can happen in New York, I don’t see why it can’t happen in Flint.

 “By doing a little urban pioneering, I like to think I’m a small part of this larger process.”